 January 23, Citizen Science at the Arboretum.
 Jessica Ross, citizen science coordinator, UW–Madison Arboretum.
 Register by January 20.

 January 30, The Tallgrass Prairie—A Conversation.
 Cindy Crosby, author, instructor, and interpretive trainer on natural history.
-Register by January 27.
+Full session, registration closed.

 February 6, Managing Stormwater for Environmental Health and Community Well-Being.
 Panelists: Phil Gaebler, water resources engineer, City of Madison; John Reimer, assistant director, Dane County Land and Water Resources Department; Ken Potter, professor, Department of Civil and Environmental Engineering, UW–Madison; Michael Hansen, land care manager, UW–Madison Arboretum; Christal Campbell, Stormwater Education Coordinator, Dane County Land and Water Resources Department.
 Register by February 3.